cf7/Fourier/README.md

 ## What Fourier is not

-Fourier is not an technical documentation auto-generator.
+Fourier is not an text block correspondence documentation auto-generator.
 Its purpose is not to take in commented code and generate formatted documentation from the comments and code snippets (although, this may become a feature eventually).
-Fourier is designed simply to read programming languages and translate them into spoken language, with or without comments or parameter definitions from the developer.
+Fourier is designed simply to read programming languages, translate them into spoken language, and make those translations navigable, with or without comments or parameter definitions from the developer.

 ## Setup